muon-spectroscopy-computational-project/muon-spectroscopy-computational-project.github.io/tutorial-folder/installing.md

 #### Dependencies

-`pip` will take care of installing most of the dependencies (other packages that `pymuon-suite` needs to run), but one of them isn't available yet on the Python Package Index.
-This is `parse-fmt`, which is used in the Unperturbed Electrostatic Potential methods.
-You can clone it with `git` or download it as a zip file as seen above, taking the corresponding URLs from [its GitHub repository](https://github.com/CCP-NC/parse-fmt).
-It is installed using the same procedure as `pymuon-suite`.
+`pip` will take care of installing all of the dependencies (other packages that `pymuon-suite` needs to run).
+Just follow the instructions below.

 #### Installation